 Trained as a work and organizational psychologist with 10 years of experience in HRM and consulting, I joined Tilburg University in 2003 to teach and to research about HRM.

 My research focus is on extending HRM theory to work contexts that are less standard in HRM research, such as small entrepreneurial (family) businesses and low skilled work.
 I combine a business- with an ethical/employee perspective in evaluating HRM outcomes (decent work).

-I am the coordinator of the Bachelor Program HRS: People Management.
-This is the English taught Bachelor of the department Human Resource Studies.
-The program offers a multi-disciplinary perspective on the management of people in organizations: psychology, business, economics, sociology, ethics, law and research methods are all relevant in understanding which Human Resource Management (HRM) is optimal for business, for individuals and society
+I am the Academic Director of the Bachelor Human Resource Studies.
+HRS provides two Bachelor programs: Personeelwetenschappen (NL) and HRS: People Management (Int.).
+The programs offer a multi-disciplinary perspective on the management of people in organizations: psychology, business, economics, sociology, ethics, law and research methods are all relevant in understanding which Human Resource Management (HRM) is optimal for business, for individuals and society.

 In my courses, I teach how to do ‘Evidence based HRM’.
-All managers should some basic understanding of human resource management.
+All managers should some basic understanding of HRM.
 However, since not every organization is the same, and because the challenges that organizations face are different, there is no ‘one best practice suits all’ recipe for doing HRM.
-Hence, organizations need people who know where to find the best HRM interventions for the issues that they face.
+Organizations need trained experts and managers who know where to find the best HRM interventions for the issues that they face.